patricksimpson/posts/2019/goodbye-google-analytics.md

 CloudFront also gives you additional information, misses, requests from cache, etc. This far exceeds the abilities of GA.

-Lastly, CloudFront analytics are not blocked by [Brave or other content/source blockers](https://www.quantable.com/analytics/how-many-users-block-google-analytics/) like GA can.
+Lastly, CloudFront analytics are not blocked by [Brave or other content/source blockers](https://www.quantable.com/analytics/how-many-users-block-google-analytics/) like GA.
 This is a huge win for me, and for you!

 ## Gzipping; Page Speed

-After removing GA I ran some performance tests.
+After removing GA and adding the gzip step to my [deployment script](https://github.com/patricksimpson/blog/blob/master/deploy.js), I ran some performance tests.

 ### Results: